Hall County DUI Lawyer - Hall County DUI Attorney

 The Law Office of Richard Lawson has been working with DUI clients in Hall County for over 20 years.
 He is a Former Georgia DUI Prosecutor who is also the most reviewed Georgia DUI Lawyer.
 His reviews can be found on AVVO.
 Our lawyers know the field of DUI and know what needs to be done to make sure you don't lose your license or experience any other unnecessary inconveniences.
 Best of all, you can call us 24/7 for a free legal consultation.
 Hall County DUI Lawyers are here to help.

-Every person arrested in Georgia for DUI must have their attorney file a 10-day letter to protect their right to drive.
-The 10-day letter is the start of the appeal of the driver's license suspension.
+Every person arrested in Georgia for DUI must have their attorney file a 30-day letter to protect their right to drive.
+The 30-day letter is the start of the appeal of the driver's license suspension.
 It, in and of itself, will not save your license.
 The letter requests an ALS Hearing.
 At the ALS Hearing, your Hall County DUI Attorney will work to save your right to drive.
-Without requesting this hearing, there is no way to save your license in the event of a refusal to submit to testing.
+Without requesting this hearing or an ignition interlock device, there is no way to save your license in the event of a refusal to submit to testing.

 Consequences of a Hall County DUI – Hall County DUI Penalties